 - Heavy drooling

-If you suspect that your dog is overheated, immediately take him to a cooler area or to the vet.
+If you suspect that your dog is overheated, immediately take them to a cooler area or to the vet.
 Once in a cool room, separate their fur with your fingers so the cool air can penetrate the skin.

 To cool your dog down as quickly as possible, pour cool water over their head and body, gently hose a very gentle stream of cool water over them, or, where possible, submerge them in a tub of cool water.